Leader of Belarus Rejects Calls to Rerun Presidential Vote

 “If we follow their lead (and rerun the election), we will perish as a state,” Lukashenko declared, a day after saying he and Russian President Vladimir Putin had agreed that Russia would send unspecified security assistance to the former Soviet republic if Lukashenko asked for it.

-In previous months, Lukashenko had warned that Putin wanted to take over Belarus, a nation of 9.5 million people in Eastern Europe that has a long border with Russia.

-NATO spokeswoman Oana Lungescu dismissed the president's claim, tweeting that there is no NATO buildup in the region.
+NATO spokeswoman Oana Lungescu dismissed the president's claim about troops gathering, tweeting that there is no NATO buildup in the region.

 “NATO’s multinational presence in the eastern part of the Alliance is not a threat to any country,” Lungescu said.
 "It’s strictly defensive, proportionate & designed to prevent conflict & preserve peace.”